<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=632193&amp;fmt=gif">

 5. Work becomes inefficient

-6. Commitments fall through the tracks
+6. Commitments fall through the cracks/h5>

 7. Messages get mixed